Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant I: Balancing the Global-Local Trade-off

 Therefore, when $x\in \mathcal{LQ}_p$, we have

-\end{lemma} Now we introduce the region of quadratic convergence for the norm of the gradient. \begin{lemma} Suppose \Cref{assm.lipschitz} and \Cref{assm.local strongly convex} hold and $\{z_i\}$ is the sequence generated by Newton's method.
+\end{lemma} Now we present the region of quadratic convergence $\mathcal{LQ}_g$ for the norm of the gradient, the subscript $g$ is mnemonic for gradient-wise. \begin{lemma} Suppose Assumption~\ref{assm.lipschitz} and Assumption~\ref{assm.local strongly convex} hold and $\{z_i\}$ is the sequence generated by Newton's method.
 When the initial point $z_0$ is in the region:

 then $z_i \in \mathcal{LQ}_g$ for all $i$ and the norm of the gradient $\|\nabla f(z_i)\|$ converges quadratically to $0$:

 \end{lemma} \begin{proof} We prove by induction.
 Suppose $z_i\in \mathcal{LQ}_g$.
 From \eqref{eq.first-order exp}, we have